tareq1988/wp-recaptcha-integration/readme.txt

 Latest Files on GitHub: [https://github.com/mcguffin/wp-recaptcha-integration](https://github.com/mcguffin/wp-recaptcha-integration)

-= Multisite support =
+= Compatibility =

-On a WP Multisite support you can either activate the plugin network wide or on a single site.
+On a **WP Multisite** you can either activate the plugin network wide or on a single site.

 Activated on a single site everything works as usual.